In this guide we’re breaking down how to start a phone case business. Do you know that old tale about keeping all your eggs in one basket?

-In 2017, working a single job is pretty much akin to having that basket loaded to the top (while walking across a tightrope.
+In today’s world, working a single job is pretty much akin to having that basket loaded to the top (while walking across a tightrope.
 Blindfolded.)
 With the uncertainty facing us every single day, there’s never been a better, or more prudent time to become an entrepreneur.

 But making the transition from working a job to becoming an entrepreneur is hard.
 I know.
 I’ve been there.
 Jumping into the deep end with the pressures of everyday life still weighing you down can feel like an impossible task.
 That’s why I recommend taking it one step at a time.
 Find a business you can start and grow while you continue to work or go to school.

 In my mind, (and from my experience co-founding Case Escape) one of the best ways to test out the entrepreneurial lifestyle is trying your hand at starting a phone case business.

 Wait, what?
 Sure, this might seem a bit out of left field but stay with me here.

 In the past 14 years alone, global smartphone sales have gone from 122 million in 2007 to over 1.5 billion in 2022 alone.